groumage/SolarSystem/README.md

 # Simulation of the Solar System

 ---
 This is a student project in numerical analysis.
 The aim is to simulate the Solar System.
-We simulate the 5 main body (Sun, Jupiter, Saturn and Uranus) of the solar system and Pluto.
+We simulate the 5 main bodies (Sun, Jupiter, Saturn and Uranus) of the solar system and Pluto.
 So this is a 6-body problem.
 The only forces taken into account are gravitational interactions.